APPLICATION AND PREPARATION

 There is a course at another university in the Washington DC area that I would like to take.
 Can I do this?

-Students enrolled in a Graduate School degree program may enroll for courses through the Consortium of Universities of the Washington Metropolitan Area, provided the courses are not available at Georgetown University.
+Students enrolled in a Graduate School degree program may enroll for graduate level courses through the Consortium of Universities of the Washington Metropolitan Area, provided the courses are not available at Georgetown University.
 You must obtain permission from this program, the Georgetown Graduate Dean, and the visited institution, and you cannot register for a Consortium course during Early Registration.
 Detailed rules are available on the Graduate School webpage.
 If you took a class at another area institution directly (not through the Consortium), you can ask for transfer of credit, subject to the 25% limit on transfer credit.
 The total of all transfer and consortium courses may not exceed 25% of the curriculum that is counted towards graduation.
 In addition, transfer and consortium courses do not count toward the Georgetown grade point average.